Scrap Metal Recycling FAQ

 How can I recycle burnt wire?

 We are unable to recycle wire that has been burnt, unless you are able to show proof that it was legally burned.
-An example of a legal burn would be wire that was burnt during a house fire, with proof from the fire department.
+An example of a legal burn would be wire that was burnt during a house fire, with proof from the fire department or insurance company.